Ankylosis of the Canine Carpal Joints

-by Mark C. Robinson, founder/president of Walkin’ Pets and inventor of Walkin’ Wheels dog wheelchair
+by Mark C. Robinson, Founder & CEO of Walkin’ Pets and inventor of the Walkin’ Wheels dog wheelchair

 Ankylosis, as a medical condition, is the complete loss of movement in a joint caused by degeneration and fusion of the bony surfaces.
 This may result from injury, infection, or inflamation.
 Ankylosis in dogs may also occur as a consequence of surgical fusion of a diseased joint to correct a deformity or to alleviate persistent pain (4, 8).

 The forequarters, or thoracic limbs of a dog (the right and left front legs), are roughly equivalent to human arms, or the arms of any other primate that walks upright on two legs.
 A relatively long, triangular bone – the scapula – is attached to the side of the chest wall by muscles, ligaments and tendons; this is the canine shoulder blade.
 Located in proximity of the first four ribs, it is capable of great movement.
 It forms the shoulder joint in combination with the bone of the upper arm – the humerus – another long bone, which runs downwards and backwards, ending at the elbow joint, delineated by the radius and ulna.
 These two bones, firmly fused to each other both above and below, form the region of the canine forearm.
 Running downwards in a more or less vertical direction the radius and ulna terminate by forming the carpus or wrist joint with seven small carpal bones (4).

 From the carpal bones ensue five metacarpal bones.
 The first one is vestigial only and is referred to as the dew-claw.
 The other four, numbered two to five, are fully functional and conclude with the bones of the foot, termed the phalanges.
 The first digit has two phalanges only, while each of the other four has three (4).